Tiger's Eye at a Glance

 Formation Process

-Tiger's Eye forms through a unique geological process called pseudomorphism ("false form").
-It begins as the blue mineral Crocidolite (a type of asbestos), which forms fibrous, needle-like crystal aggregates.
+Tiger's Eye forms through a geological process called pseudomorphism ("false form").
+It starts as Crocidolite (a type of blue asbestos), which forms fibrous, needle-like crystal aggregates.
 Over millions of years, silica-rich hydrothermal fluids gradually replace the Crocidolite fibers with Quartz while maintaining the original fibrous structure.
-During this replacement process, iron oxide infiltrates the Quartz, producing the characteristic golden-brown color and chatoyant (cat's eye) effect.
-The parallel fibrous structure acts as a reflector, creating the silky band of light that moves across the stone's surface when it is rotated.
-Blue Tiger's Eye (Hawk's Eye) represents an earlier stage of this transformation where the original Crocidolite has not yet been fully replaced.
+During this replacement, iron oxide infiltrates the Quartz, producing the characteristic golden-brown color and chatoyant (cat's eye) effect.
+The parallel fibrous structure acts as a reflector, creating the silky band of light that moves across the stone's surface when you rotate it.
+Blue Tiger's Eye (Hawk's Eye) represents an earlier stage of this transformation where the original Crocidolite hasn't been fully replaced yet.

 Varieties